Alberta OHS Changes: What you need to know about the new OHS regulations implemented on June 1st, 2018.

 · A right to participate: work site health and safety committee participation is open to workers.

 Before, the OHS Act didn’t get into the specifics of workplace responsibilities.
 Now, each person has a clearly outlined role.
 Roles are designed to create accountability between all parties.

 Employers are responsible for the safety of workers.
 They must inform the workers of their rights, duties and any safety concerns.
 Employers must cooperate with the joint work site health and safety committee or representatives to ensure public safety and prevent violence or harassment.

-All delegations including employers, supervisors, workers, contractors, owners, prime contractors, suppliers, service providers, self-employed persons, and temporary staffing agencies are outlined in the OHS changes and highlights document.
+All delegations including employers, supervisors, workers, contractors, owners, prime contractors, suppliers, service providers, self-employed persons, and temporary staffing agencies are outlined in the Alberta Occupational Health and Safety Act, Regulation, and Code.

 These parties work together to create a transparent and cooperative atmosphere.
 A good example of cooperation is the responsibility of worksite parties to share all hazard information with one another.
 This helps support the fundamental principle of the right to know.

 3. Mandatory Health and Safety Committees/Representatives

 Whether it’s a small business or a large one, all Alberta employers must have some form of health and safety appointee.
 For employers with 20 or more employees, a joint work site health and safety committee (JWHSC) must be formed for work lasting more than 90 days.
 The JWHSC role is to discuss and provide support for health a safety initiatives.
 It’s made up of at least five people and half of them are appointed by the workers, half of them are appointed by the employer.

 For smaller employers, with 5 to 19 employees on a worksite, a health and safety representative (HSR) is needed.
 The HSR performs many of the same functions as the JWHSC but operates as a sole individual.
 Regular meetings must take place where representatives discuss ongoing safety issues and concerns.